 The Government's various welfare schemes in irrigation, drinking water, affordable housing and Smart City projects will give an excellent opportunity to increase the business of your company in the coming years.
 Replacement of metal plumbing pipes with plastic pipes is already taking place in India.
-Significant risks and threats to your company are related to situation of Ukraine war affecting imports of several items related to your company's operations, volatile plastic raw material prices, and uncertain import transit time to India.
+Significant risks and threats to your company are related to threat of third Covid wave, Global Economic Situation, volatile plastic raw material prices, uncertain import transit time to India.
 The situation of economic downturn, if it comes, may affect building and construction, farming and industrial sectors; and these may affect the demand of your company's products.